ricardobossan/cat-clicker/README.md

 Then set it's default task to watch the js files in the `src` directory:

-Create the `default` task, with servers for the the `index.html`, the `SpecRunner.html` files, and the `jsdoc` task, for generating documentation:
+Create the `default` task, with servers for the the `index.html`, the `SpecRunner.html` and the `/docs/gen/index.html` files, and creates the `jsdoc` task, for generating documentation:

 ```
 gulp.task('default', ['jsdoc'], () => {